Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Preliminaries

 \subsection{Semistable sheaves on Deligne-Mumford stacks}

-In order to construct the moduli stacks (spaces) of Higgs bundles, we collect some basic facts about coherent sheaves on Deligne-Mumford stacks in \cite{fn}.
+On a Deligne-Mumford stack, there is no very ample line bundle on it unless it is an algebraic space.
+However, Olsson and Starr (\cite{os}) have discovered that under certain hypothesis, there are locally free sheaves, called generating sheaves, which behave like very ample line bundles.
 In the following, $\mc X$ is a Deligne-Mumford stack with coarse moduli space $\pi : \mc X\rightarrow X$. \begin{definition} Let $F$ be a coherent sheaf on $\mathcal X$. $F$ is said to be a \tbf{pure sheaf} of dimension $d$ if the support of every non-zero coherent subsheaf $G$ of $F$ is of dimension $d$. \end{definition}

-On a Deligne-Mumford stack $\mc X$, there is no very ample line bundle on it unless it is an algebraic space.
-However, Olsson and Starr (\cite{os}) have discovered that under certain hypothesis, there are locally free sheaves, called generating sheaves, which behave like very ample line bundles.